CoderX40/MSWord_WDX/README.md

 # 📄 Microsoft Word Content Plugin (.wdx) for Total Commander

-A C++ `.wdx` plugin that enables Total Commander to display detailed metadata and tracked change statistics from Microsoft Word `.docx` files - without needing Microsoft Word installed.
+A C++ `.wdx` plugin that enables Total Commander to read/write detailed metadata and tracked change statistics from Microsoft Word `.docx` files - without needing Microsoft Word installed.

 ## ✨ Features

 This plugin extends Total Commander by allowing you to:

-* **View document metadata**: Title, subject, author, company, revision number, and more.
+* **View and modify document metadata**: Title, subject, author, company, revision number, and more.
 * **Inspect tracked changes**: See total insertions, deletions, moves, and formatting changes.
-* **Detect document protection**: Check if protection or anonymisation is enabled.
+* **Detect and update document protection**: Check if protection or anonymisation is enabled.
 * **Count comments** and **hidden text** in documents.
 * Works directly with `.docx` files using native parsing - no Office dependency.